How memory works, learned from a person with half a brain

 September 18, 2015

 In 1953, surgeons removed almost half of Henry Molaison's brain.
 Henry (or 'H.M.' as he was, and still often is, known) suffered tonic-clonic seizures (previously known as grand mal, an 18th century term for 'big illness') as a result of his epilepsy.
 Henry's brain was essentially dying as a result and one of the only remaining options was to experimentally remove the areas of the brain causing the seizures.
 We learned a extraordinary amount thanks to Henry's sacrifice.
 Unfortunately, he died soon after.
 Just kidding; he lived until 2008 at the age of 82.
 This is a rare operation, but one that is so successful that it still occurs today, albeit in another form.
-Let's talk about memory without a brain.

-Following the operation, Henry suffered significant anterograde amnesia (he couldn't form new memories).
+If I remove half your brain, will you remember me?Following the operation, Henry suffered significant anterograde amnesia (he couldn't form new memories).
 He also suffered quite severe retrograde amnesia (he couldn't remember the last 2 years or so, and had spotty memory for the last 11 years of his past).
 What made H.M. particularly interesting however, is that he had a fully functioning short-term memory (he could participate in tasks and activities), and in the exploration of that, scientists found that Henry could actually learn new physical skills even though he couldn't remember learning them!
 This was first noticed when Henry was asked to trace a design while looking in a mirror (so everything is back to front).
 He found this very difficult at first (as would you), but eventually got better and better over the weeks (despite having no recollection of the task - in fact it would have to be explained to him every time).

 How to make new memories when you can't make new memoriesMore interesting is that Henry eventually learned how to make 'new' memories, by modifying his old ones.
 He was able to learn new information this way and thus, by the time of his death, happily spent his time doing crosswords (among other things).
 Henry taught us a great deal about memory and thanks to him we were able to learn and confirm many of our ideas about how our memory works.
 This article goes over the basics.

-In the meanwhile, the stuff you paid attention to is in the short term memory.
+You can only pay attention to seven things at once (the memory ‘magic number’)In the meanwhile, the stuff you paid attention to is in the short term memory.
 Evidence suggests that your short term memory can essentially only maintain to seven (give or take two) things at once.
 To take in any more, you have to ‘chunk’ items together.
 That’s why it’s easier to remember groups of numbers if you imagine them as ‘123’, ‘456’, ‘789’, instead of ‘1’, ‘2’, ‘3’, ‘4’, and so on.
 So, if you try to take too much on, the rest gets displaced and you lose it to the sands of time.

 No memory is ever alone; it's at the end of a trail of memories, a dozen trails that each have their own associations" - Louis Dearborn L'Amour